pedrocamargo/road_analytics/docs/source/build_analytics_model.rst

 ================

-This group of notebooks creates the backbone of the analytics pipeline, as it builts road network models from `Open-Street aps (OSM)
+This group of notebooks creates the backbone of the analytics pipeline, as it builts road network models from `Open-Street Maps (OSM)
 <https://www.openstreetmap.org/>`_ data and incorporates population information
 from the raster layers available at the  `Humanitarian Data Exchange
 <https://data.humdata.org/>`_.